Clean Eating meal prep – below you’ll find the best healthy meal prep ideas to get you on track with a clean eating diet.

 Let’s face it, life gets in the way of your clean eating goals sometimes.
 Packed schedules–your own AND the rest of your family’s–not only have the tendency to interrupt cooking and mealtimes, but can also derail your diet.
 After all, fast food–while overall horrible for you–IS super convenient for those busy, grab-and-go type days.
 One of the BEST ways to set yourself up for a week of clean eating is to prepare in bulk some of your favorite healthy meals ahead of time.
 And while it can sound a little intimidating to cook a bunch of food at once, it’s actually a lot easier, less expensive, and less time-consuming than you think.

-Clean Eating Meal Prep Made Easy: Top 5 Tips
+Clean Eating Meal Prep Ideas Made Easy: Top 5 Tips

 1. Clean kitchen, clean food!
-Before beginning any clean eating meal prep, start with a tidy workspace.
+Before beginning any healthy meal prep , start with a tidy workspace.
 Having your counters and tabletops tidy along with all your kitchen essentials ready–including knives, pots, pans, glass or plastic food containers, and lunch bag–keeps your meal prep moving efficiently.
 It’s also handy to set out a large bowl or plastic bag somewhere on the counter for easy disposal of trash–this keeps you from having to continually walk over to and/or open your trash bin.
-I like this Space Saver Scrap Trap one for peelings and scraps as I meal prep.
+I like this Scrap Trap (see image below) for peelings and scraps as I meal prep.

 3. You don’t have to “cook” everything.
 Many of the healthiest food choices require no cooking at all, including your favorite veggies and fruits.
+Clean eating recipes aren’t always “cooked”.
+Raw food is clean too!
 And while chopping up produce may deplete some of their nutritional value, it’s worth it if it means that you’ll be more likely to eat said produce during the week because of the convenience factor of having a prepared snack.
-Store cook-free prep foods, like fruits, veggies, and nuts, in single serving sizes for quick out-the-door options–or in larger containers if you know you’ll be good about portion control.
+Store cook-free prep foods, like fruits, veggies, and nuts, in single serving sizes for quick out-the-door options–or in larger containers, if you know you’ll be good about portion control.
+Meal prep containers are also great for helping with portioning out your meals and storing in the fridge for the upcoming week.

 4. Make a “day” of it.
 Do your clean eating meal prep on the same day as your main grocery haul.
 For most people, Saturday or Sunday are the easiest days to do this.
 Set aside a good chunk of time in the afternoon to head to the nearby market and load up on your pre-planned clean eating foods.
 One major shopping trip during the week eliminates your need to make several smaller trips to the store–at times when you may be in a pinch and more likely to be tempted to grab an unhealthy but quick meal.
 Then, aim to do your clean eating meal prep shortly after you arrive home.
 This way, the food is stocked from the get-go with healthy, convenient options for the next several days.